Sandra Farmer-Patrick

-Sandra Marie Farmer-Patrick (née Farmer, born 18 August 1962) is a Jamaican-born American former athlete who competed mainly in the 400 metres hurdles.
+Sandra Marie Farmer-Patrick (née Miller, born 18 August 1962) is a Jamaican-born American former athlete who competed mainly in the 400 metres hurdles.
 She won silver medals in that event at the 1992 Olympic Games in Barcelona, and at the 1993 World Championships in Stuttgart.
 She also won the 400 metres hurdles at the World Cup in 1989 and 1992.
 Her best time for the event of 52.79 seconds (1993), is the former U.S. record.
 That performance once ranked her second on the world all-time list, and as of 2024, ranks her 15th on the world all-time list.

 Early life

 Farmer-Patrick was born Sandra Miller in Kingston, Jamaica and lived there until she was eleven years old bouncing between an aunt and her grandmother.
 She moved to Brooklyn, New York adopted by her great-aunt Vita Farmer and took on the Farmer last name.
 Vita brought Sandra up in a deeply Pentecostal environment, attending church six times a week, three times on Sunday.
 To get out of the house, she joined the Flashettes Track Club.